Gold mining in Northern Ghana

 There is still much debate about how to best help the people involved, as they would be living in poverty without this work, but the side-effects from this work can potentially kill them.
 The government and other community leaders are working to help these people find alternative work or safer methods of mining, such as direct smelting.

-The work of the Humanist Service Corps in Ghana is invaluable, and we're glad to bring you glimpses into Ghanaian life here on the FBB blog.
-Foundation Beyond Belief must raise at least $15,000 in the month of April to continue HSC's important work in 2017-2018.
+The work of the Humanist Action: Ghana in Ghana is invaluable, and we're glad to bring you glimpses into Ghanaian life here on the FBB blog.
+Foundation Beyond Belief must raise at least $15,000 in the month of April to continue HA: Ghana's important work in 2017-2018.
 Please make your gift today to ensure we can sustain our culturally-responsible support for grassroots human rights organizations.